enkidevs/curriculum/General/Networking/verbs-in-http.md

 [3:specialized POST]
 `PUT` and `DELETE` can be substituted by specialized `POST` requests with different payload content. i.e.: instead of updating only some fields of an old resource, overwrite it with the new updated resource.
 [4:HEAD]
-The `HEAD` verb can sometimes be used to check if the targeted resource has changed as the header contains data such as timestamps.
+The `HEAD` verb can sometimes be used to check if the targeted resource has changed over time and if there's any need of requesting it again.
+This is possible as the header of a request contain timestamps.
 [5:Options]
 For example, in case of the server not being able to understand a `PUT` request, sending a `OPTIONS` request first will help us prevent receiving a `400 Bad Request` error.

 ---
 ## Practice

-What's another name for `HTTP Methods`, keywords that include actions like `GET` or `PUT`?
+Which of the following **HTTP verbs** should be used only for debugging purposes?

 ???

+* `TRACE`
+* `OPTIONS`
-* HTTP verbs
+* `GET`
-* URLs
+* `DELETE`
-* requests
+* `PUT`

 ---
 ## Revision

-Which HTTP verb should update an existing resource on the server?
+Which HTTP verb should be used, by definition, to update an existing resource on the server?

 ???